Relativistic mean-field theories for neutron-star physics based on chiral effective field theory: Microscopic Models

 where

 The leptonic Lagrangian is

 describing free electrons with mass $m_e=0.511\,\MeV$.
-In principle, muons could be added to the theory as another, non-interacting free lepton field, but they play a sub-leading role relative to the electrons in establishing electrical neutrality of bulk nuclear matter.
+In principle, muons could be added to the theory as another noninteracting free lepton field, but they play a subleading role relative to the electrons in establishing electrical neutrality of bulk nuclear matter and affect the total pressure at the one percent level.
+Although the proton fraction can change from roughly $10\%$ up to $15\%$ compared to the case without muons, the smaller Fermi momentum of the electrons counterbalances this effect.
+The resulting effect on the direct Urca threshold density is therefore only at the few percent level.